silvagpe/aspnet-multi-tenant/README.md

 # EF Core - Multi Tenancy asp net web api

-In this example, I show how to implement multi-tenancy with Asp.net WebApi, EF Core and Postgres.
+In this example I show how to implement multi-tenancy with Asp.net WebApi, EF Core and Postgres.

 This is a simple example, but fully functional